makeplans/makeplans-api/readme.md

 ## Date handling

 All dates are specified in the ISO 8601 format.
-Timezone is included in the output and specified by the account.
-It is not necessary to specify timezone in the input as the account timezone will be used as default.
+Time zone is included in the output and specified by the account.
+It is not necessary to specify time zone in the input as the account time zone will be used as default.
 The output will give a full ISO 8601 date format with time zone: `YYYY-MM-DDThh:mm:ssTZD`.
 For input we recommend that you do not specify time zone unless needed and ommit seconds: `YYYY-MM-DD hh:mm`.

 ## Custom data